qiime2/docs/source/install/virtual/aws.rst

 3. Launch an instance
 ---------------------

-When launching an instance, select "Community AMIs", and search for "QIIME 2 Core 2017.4" (the AMI ID is `PLACEHOLDER`).
+When launching an instance, select "Community AMIs", and search for "QIIME 2 Core 2017.4" (the AMI ID is `ami-136df173`).

 4. Configure
 ------------